banasibb/Election-Analysis-Challenge/README.md

 ## Election-Audit Results
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.
 - How many votes were cast in this congressional election?
+  The total number of votes cast in the election was 369,711.
 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 - Which county had the largest number of votes?
 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.